406.551.1058

 Continuing Education Units (CEUs)

 MPN offers various training opportunities for people looking to become Peer Recovery Coaches or Certified Behavioral Heath Peer Support Specialists.
 We also offer an array of trainings eligible for Continuing Education Units (CEUs) for CBHPSS.
+Visit our Learning Platform for more information.

 Peer Support Jobs